solo-io/solo-kit/README.md

 protodep.
 More information on that can be found [here](pkg/protodep/README.md).

 Chief among the new changes is that the local `vendor` folder has become the `solo-kit` source of truth for both `.proto` files, and `solo-kit.json` files.
-The `GenerateOptions` struct now takes in a prerun funcs, one of which should now be a protodep ensure.
-An example of this can be found in
+The `GenerateOptions` struct now takes in a protodep config.
+An example of this can be found in `generate.go`.
+This is how solo-kit know how to vendor in the protos it needs to run.
+If this config is nil a warning will be printed, as technically this is valid, but will most likely lead to an error.